neutralvibes/KoolApi/README.md

 * Each is grouped via a class inheriting from `KoolApiPath`
 * Can restrict char array available methods
 * Can automatically return request uri in response
-* Automatically generated `405 Method Not Allowed` for methods not defined in endpoint classes or excluded for a char arry data sources.
+* Automatically generated `405 Method Not Allowed` for methods not defined in endpoint classes or excluded for a char array data sources.

 * Supplied with:-
   * Url params in `request->params`